zZedix/Shifter/README.md

 Run `sudo shifter-toolkit <group> --help` for all arguments on a specific command family.

-## 🌐 Web Dashboard
+## 🌐 Web Dashboard & Security

 Shifter ships with a lightweight dashboard that mirrors the CLI capabilities.

 - 📁 Templates live inside the package (`shifter/web/templates`) so deployments don't rely on external assets
+- 🔐 Installer generates a random username/password stored securely in `~/Shifter/config/auth.json`
+- 🔑 Reset credentials any time with `sudo shifter-toolkit reset-credentials` (supports prompts or random generation)
-- 🔐 Sessions are backed by encrypted cookies
-- 🔑 Set `AIOHTTP_SECRET_KEY` in the environment to supply a persistent key across restarts
+- 🧁 Sessions are backed by encrypted cookies—set `AIOHTTP_SECRET_KEY` to persist the cookie key across restarts
+- 🔒 Optional HTTPS provisioning via Let's Encrypt when the installer runs (interactive prompt or `SHIFTER_ENABLE_HTTPS`, `SHIFTER_DOMAIN`, `SHIFTER_CONTACT_EMAIL`)

 ## 📦 Packaged Templates